openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-audio.md

 audioVolumeGroupManager.adjustVolumeByStep(audio.VolumeAdjustType.VOLUME_UP).then((value) => {
   console.info('Success to adjust the volume by step.');
 }).catch((error) => {
-  console.info('Fail to adjust the volume by step.');
+  console.error('Fail to adjust the volume by step.');
 });
 ```